stonish/lb-stack-setup/README.md

     distcc[2541] (dcc_talk_to_include_server) Warning: include server gave up analyzing distcc[2541] (dcc_build_somewhere) Warning: failed to get includes from include server, preprocessing locally
     ```
-- `TMVAImpFactory-MCUpTuneV1.cpp` takes forever to compile.
-    ```log
-    [8>1>1183/1191] Building CXX object Rec/ChargedProtoANNPID/CMakeFiles/ChargedProtoANNPID.dir/src/TMVAImpFactory-MCUpTuneV1.cpp.o
-    distcc[3977] (dcc_select_for_read) ERROR: IO timeout
-    distcc[3977] (dcc_r_token_int) ERROR: read failed while waiting for token "DONE" distcc[3977] (dcc_r_result_header) ERROR: server provided no answer.
-Is the server configured to allow access from your IP address?
-Is the server performing authentication and your client isn't?
-Does the server have the compiler installed?
-Is the server configured to access the compiler? distcc[3977] Warning: failed to distribute ../Rec/ChargedProtoANNPID/src/TMVAImpFactory-MCUpTuneV1.cpp to lbquantaperf02.cern.ch/40,cpp,lzo,auth, running locally instead
-    ```
-- There are no tests.
-None whatsoever.
 - Manual initial setup can be improved with e.g. cookiecutter.
 - `lb-docker-run` should be upstreamed and removed from this repo.
 - Logging is not uniform, and worse not documented